-I invite you to consult this report for further details on the state of Canada's Northern oil and gas resources sector over the past year, including the disposition of interests, financial administration of interests, environmental considerations, consultations and royalty management for 2021.
+I invite you to read this report for further details on Canada's northern oil and gas resources sector for 2022, including royalty management, consultations, environmental considerations, financial administration of interests, and the disposition of interests.

-The Honourable Daniel Vandal, P.C., M.P.
-Minister of Northern Affairs
+The Honourable Dan Vandal, P.C., M.P.
+Minister of Northern Affairs, PrairiesCan and CanNor